ProbleMattic1/hugo-head/README.md

-# Hugo + Hygraph Headless CMS Integration
+# Hugo + Headless CMS Integration

-A complete setup demonstrating how to integrate Hugo static site generator with Hygraph headless CMS for dynamic content management.
+A complete setup demonstrating how to integrate Hugo static site generator with any headless CMS for dynamic content management.

 ## 🚀 Features

 - **Static Site Generation** with Hugo
-- **Headless CMS** integration with Hygraph
+- **Headless CMS** integration with any GraphQL/REST API
 - **GraphQL API** for flexible data fetching
 - **Automatic Rebuilds** via webhooks
 - **Responsive Design** with modern CSS